Carlyle Sailing Association

 Junior Sailing Sessions

-2020 Programs will consist of Junior Sailing Spring, Harbor Mice and Junior Sailing Fall.
+Our programs will consist of Junior Sailing (Spring), Harbor Mice (Summer) and Junior Sailing (Fall)

 How to signup and pay for Junior Sailing Sessions:

-Step 3: Click the Sessions Signup link below to sign-up for specific days.
+Step 2: Choose your sessions -- Click the program link you want to attend and register for specific days.

-What if I want to try it out before joining?
+What if I want to try it out before purchasing a Junior Membership?

-Each student may attend two sessions before they are required to join as a Junior Member as dictated by the CSA bylaws.
+Each student may attend two sessions before they are required to join as a Junior Member.

 STEM based sailing instructions!